EstevesX10/Pong-Game/README.md

 ### Objective

 This project aims to faithfully **replicate** the classic Pong game, allowing users to enjoy the nostalgic experience of playing against ``another player`` or a ``trained AI opponent``.
-The goal is to capture the simplicity and excitement of the original game while incorporating modern coding practices and enhancements.
+The goal is to capture the simplicity and excitement of the **original game** while incorporating modern coding practices and enhancements.

 ### Game Modes

-- **Two-Player Mode:** Challenge a friend on the same device, each controlling a paddle on opposite sides of the screen.
+- **Two-Player Mode:** Challenge a **friend on the same device**, each controlling a paddle on opposite sides of the screen.
-- **Single-Player Mode:** Test your skills against a computer-controlled opponent.
+- **Single-Player Mode:** Test your skills against a **computer-controlled opponent**.

 ### Development Goals